 Our nominating and corporate governance committee consists of Mses.
 Griggs and Shetty and Mr. Schubert.
-Mr. Schubert is the chair of the nominating and corporate governance committee is an "interested person" of the Company, as defined in Section 2(a)(19) of the 1940 Act.
+Mr. Schubert is the chair of the nominating and corporate governance committee.
+No member of the nominating and corporate governance committee is an "interested person" of the Company, as defined in Section 2(a)(19) of the 1940 Act.
 Our nominating and corporate governance committee's responsibilities include:

-- identifying individuals qualified to become Board members; - recommending to the Board the persons to be nominated for election as directors and to each of the Board's committees; - reviewing and making recommendations to the Board with respect to management succession planning; and - overseeing an annual evaluation of the Board.
+- identifying individuals qualified to become Board members; - · recommending to the Board the persons to be nominated for election as directors and to each of the Board's committees; - · reviewing and making recommendations to the Board with respect to management succession planning; and - overseeing an annual evaluation of the Board.